L

 • L. c. guentheri – Madeira

-• L. c. harterti – eastern Canary Islands (Alegranza, Lanzarote and Fuerteventura)
+• L. c. harterti – eastern Canary Islands (Alegranza, Lanzarote, and Fuerteventura)

 Linnet Size and Appearance

 The males change color slightly during mating season, with brown upperparts, dull red underparts, and black tails, ending in a buff color.
-The top of their wings are usually chestnut brown; the coverts on the outer parts of their wings are black and narrow.
+The top of their wings is usually chestnut brown; the coverts on the outer parts of their wings are black and narrow.
 However, their primary coverts are white, and the secondary and tertiary coverts are brown.

 One distinguishing feature between genders is the male’s pinkish-red forehead and chest, which is absent in females.